3497816320-cmyk/acc102-covid-recovery-analysis/README.md

 ## 7. Limitations & next steps

-* The dataset includes a limited number of countries
-* GDP alone may not fully represent economic recovery
+The dataset includes a limited number of countries, which may affect how representative the results are.
+GDP alone may not fully capture economic recovery, as it does not reflect factors such as employment, inflation, or industry performance.
+In addition, this analysis is based on nominal GDP (current US$), which may be affected by inflation and exchange rate changes, so the results should be interpreted with some caution.

-* The data is simplified and does not include all macroeconomic factors
+The data is also simplified and focuses on selected years rather than a full time series.

 Future improvements:

-* Include more countries and years
+Include more countries and a longer time period
-* Add additional indicators such as inflation and unemployment
-* Apply more advanced analytical methods for deeper insights
+Add additional indicators such as inflation, unemployment, or sector-level data Apply more advanced analytical methods for deeper insights